Manjunath7717/IBM-Data-Science/Course 9 - Applied Data Science Capstone/README.md

 - Completing a lab to better understand how to make calls to the Foursquare API and retrieve location data from its database.
 - Getting Foursquare API Credentials
 - Using Foursquare API
-- Lab: Foursquare API
+- Lab: Learning how to use the Foursquare API
-- Quiz: Foursquare API

 ### Week 3 - Neighborhood Segmentation and Clustering
 - Learning about clustering and k-means clustering in particular.
 - Learning how to use the Foursquare API and clustering to segment and cluster the neighborhoods in New York City.